 - > Research into the relation between environmental sustainability and prosperity and inequality, including climate change, pollution, urban ecology, and the relation between human and nonhuman communities.

 These are just a few of the ways in which applicants can propose to study the relation between prosperity and inequality.
-One can think of many more.
 We encourage creative, rigorous, and interdisciplinary approaches.
 By assembling a new generation of scholars, we strive to provide fresh insights, create new connections, and support engaged research into one of the most pressing areas for understanding change today in India, China and beyond.

 New School TeamView New School Bios